Hi, I’m Kata

 (he/him)

-Fascinated with the power of technology to uplift and transform, I headed to Grad School for a deep dive.
-I had love affairs with Michel Foucault, Adrian Piper, and Deleuze & Guattari, My work focused on the intersection of technology and the self.
-My thesis explored questions like, “where and what exactly is “I”, and to what extent does technology detract from or enhance that conception?”
-After school, I felt pulled in the direction of practicality and the basic needs of my immediate community in Baltimore City.
+Fascinated with the power of technology to uplift and transform, I headed to grad school for a deeper dive.
+I explored the intersections of technology and selfhood, and sparked my mission to make tech a force for good.
+My thesis explored questions like, where and what exactly is this mysterious “I” and to what extent does technology detract from or enhance our conceptions of self?